prolfqua/prophosqua/inst/ProphosquaMain/Methods_in_MB_PTM2.md

 1. Take 5-10% of the pooled TMT-labeled peptides for total proteome analysis
 2. Subject sample to C18 solid-phase extraction (SPE) for cleanup if not already performed
 3. Proceed with high-pH offline fractionation following the protocol described in section 3.2.2
-4. Collect fewer fractions (12-24) compared to phospho-enrichment workflow to account for lower sample complexity
+4. Collect fewer fractions (12-24) compared to the phospho-enrichment workflow to account for lower sample complexity

 ### 3.2.2 High pH offline fractionation for total proteome

-Follow the general fractionation protocol with modifications for total proteome:
+Follow the general fractionation protocol with modifications for the total proteome:

 1. For total proteome analysis, aim for 2-5 µg of peptide per fraction
 2. Generate 12-24 fractions (adjust FC.FractionRange accordingly)